-- include a plan to assess the project that measures outcomes on science and economy; - include a DEIA plan with respect to faculty, staff, student, and postdoc involvement, student recruitment and the community/industry organization partnered with; and - If postdocs and graduate students are included, collaborate with the Center for Research and Creative Activity (CRCA) to engage in centralized training and provide industry engagement opportunities for postdocs, graduate and undergraduate students. - •Intellectual Merit and Broader Impacts.
+- include a DEIA plan with respect to faculty, staff, student, and postdoc involvement, student recruitment and the community/industry organization partnered with; and - If postdocs and graduate students are included, collaborate with the Center for Research and Creative Activity (CRCA) to engage in centralized training and provide industry engagement opportunities for postdocs, graduate and undergraduate students.

+•Intellectual Merit and Broader Impacts.
 Please address the Intellectual Merit of the proposed research and the broader impacts of this project in separate paragraphs.
-Include a statement describing the nature of your external collaborations and how the research dovetails with your partner to ensure societal and economic impact. - Solution-Oriented Emphasis.
-What is the current government, community partner, or civic interest in the proposed project?
-How did you determine this interest?
-What are the co-produced aspects of this approach?
-How might the proposed project create societal impact as well as advance your field and the knowledge base? - Timeline and Major Milestones.
+Include a statement describing the nature of your external collaborations and how the research dovetails with your partner to ensure societal and economic impact.

+- Market and Commercialization Plan.
+What is the current market for this product/technology/service?
+What are the competitive advantages of this technology?
+How will the market adopt this solution in lieu of current solutions?
+How will the product/technology/service be brought to the market (not necessarily during the SEED project period)? - Timeline and Major Milestones.
 Provide a timeline of the project execution.
 The timeline should include major project activities and milestones.
-This timeline should cover both years (24 months) of the project. - Future Directions.
+This timeline should cover both years (24 months) of the project.

+• Future Directions.
 Describe what it would mean if this project were successful, and what next steps might build upon, scale up, or translate the lessons of this project to new or broadened contexts.
 Identify one or more funding opportunities (state, federal, industry/private, or other) where an application will be submitted no later than 6 months following the end of the SEED award to further this project towards commercialization.
-Describe the potential for generating intellectual property. - 4) References Cited (limit: 2 pages). - 5) Budget and Budget Narrative (limit: 1 page each).
+Describe the potential for generating intellectual property.

+4) References Cited (limit: 2 pages).

+5) Budget and Budget Narrative (limit: 1 page each).
 Provide detailed information for your budgetary needs and how the budget will be used.
 Funding may be used for summer salary, or AY course buyout, salary/fringe for hiring students or staff, travel, and other research expenses.
 Please use the Office of Sponsored Programs internal budget template.
-Project periods will begin August 1, 2024 and end July 31, 2026. - 6) Community/Industry Partner Letters of Commitment (no limit). - 7) All project participants must submit a biosketch (NSF format preferably, though we will accept others, as needed).
+Project periods will begin August 1, 2024 and end July 31, 2026.

+6) Community/Industry Partner Letters of Commitment (no limit).

+7) All project participants must submit a biosketch (NSF format preferably, though we will accept others, as needed).